strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 - Shifted alert/modal out of cart and into the layout.
 This should allow for a proper modal after styling and prevent it from vanishing when mouse leaves cart.

+- Witnessed bug caused by alert being made visible before being able to capture and set response as alert.
+Resolved with timeout.

 ---

 -- Oct 3 2024 --